The New Evangelization

 - baptized but know little about Christ or the Gospel

 - live by the values of secularized culture

 - lost a sense of faith beyond external trappings or who are alienated from the church

-The promotion of a New Evangelization invites parishes to conduct a self-examination regarding its practices, ministries, groups and organizations.
-As the Pope announced to a group of new bishops (above), this provides us with an opportunity to consider new methods and new approaches to support faith in the community, at home, and through new technologies that make the richness of the Gospel and Catholic spirituality available to all who hunger for life in abundance.
+The promotion of a new evangelization invites parishes to conduct a self-examination regarding its practices, ministries, groups and organizations.
+This provides us with an opportunity to consider new methods and new approaches to support faith in the community, at home, and through new technologies that make the richness of the Gospel and Catholic spirituality available to all who hunger for life in abundance.

 - What are the specific changes taking place in the religious experience of people today - culture, society, mass media, technology, economy, science and civic life?
 What challenges do these pose to the parish?

 - How can the local church respond to the emerging spiritual needs of people?
 Are there new religious traditions emerging?

 - How do we recruit, form and support people to give clear witness through their lives?

 - How can parishes be more bold in sharing faith throughout the week?

 - How do we insure that the preaching and the assembly are sensitive and welcoming to those who are infrequent in their church attendance?